Last Updated on October 3, 2023 by Editorial Team

 Growing up with learning disorders does affect the confidence level in adults.
 Problems caused by dyslexia are not restricted to learning difficulties only.
 A variety of behavioral problems also emerge.

 Researchers reveal a few interesting facts that they found in dyslexic adults that ultimately affect their relationships too.
 For instance,

-- Expressing of feelings is difficult for people suffering from dyslexia.
-They suffer inabiltiy to express due to language problems caused by this disorder.
+- Expressing feelings is difficult for people suffering from dyslexia.
+They suffer an inability to express themselves due to language problems caused by this disorder.

-- Inability to process words spoken to them due to poor auditory skills poses hindrance to effective communication.
+- The inability to process words spoken to them due to poor auditory skills poses a hindrance to effective communication.

 - Dyslexia also interferes with the memory retention capacity.
 Forgetfulness may create a gap as people with learning difficulties are not likely to recall conversations or important days.

-Things to remember while being in adult relationship with a dyslexic
+Things to remember while being in an adult relationship with a dyslexic

 Love always finds the way despite the hurdles people face.
 If you think dyslexia can be one of those hurdles, it actually is not!

 All you need to put in is a bit more hard work and a highly empathetic approach.
 However, at no cost, should you display undue sympathy.